SubhamDas1997/forecastNow/README.md

 Hourly changing data such as temperature, uv index, rain probalility, humidity and wind gusts are repesented using reusable chart component.

 ### Loading
-A intermediate page shown during the fetch time of the data from teh API and AI.
+An intermediate page shown until a successful response is received from the weather API and AI.

 # Tech